 UI strings can be hard to translate.
-Correcting them—even harder.
+Correcting them—even more challenging.
 Oftentimes, your quality assurance specialists need to go through the entire spreadsheet several times to make sure they don’t miss anything.

 Equally tiring, since the initial translation might come from various sources spread across different tools, it becomes a headache trying to keep all the assets in order.
 Timelines can be an issue as well, especially when your team members work across geographies and time zones.

 If you're familiar with this scenario, maybe it’s time to consider using a software localization platform for creating a workflow to correct translated UI strings in a breeze.
 Here’s why:

 Better translation management

 A software localization platform helps you consolidate your file management.
 It allows you to import, translate, and peruse files in a single place.
 When the software localization platform receives a document, it segments the document based on a set of predetermined rules (e.g., punctuation you prefer to use) and lets you fill in or correct the translation.
 It also tracks changes made to the translation in every step of your workflow.

 No repetitive do-overs

 You may now be wondering about its core benefit.
 First, with a software localization platform, your team can easily compare the source and target strings without having to go through the entire document over and over again.
 A software localization platform puts source and target content in parallel so that you can always easily make comparisons—saving you time with eliminating the repetitive do-overs.

 Real-time status updates

 A software localization platform also keeps track of the status of translations, gives you updates when a task is complete, and assigns the next steps to relevant team members.
 In other words, it offers a platform where your team members can easily collaborate with each other.
 It speeds up communications among team members through tagging and provides a continuous feedback loop instead of lengthy, back-and-forth email communication.